pmusa/falco-tutorials/installing-falcosidekick-kubernetes/step2/text.md

-Verify that Falcosidekcik is running correctly using the `kubectl` command:
+Verify that Falcosidekcik and Falcosidekick-UI are running correctly using the `kubectl` command:
 ```bash
 kubectl get pods -n falco
 ```{{exec}}